CodeSparta/codectl.github.io/docs/sparta2/utility-container.md

 layout: default
 title: Utility Container
 parent: sparta2
-nav_order: 1
+nav_order: 2
 ---
 ## utility container Overview

-The utility coantiner is the successor to the Konductor project.
-The coantiner is a human friendly RedHat UBI8 based Infrastructure As Code (IaC) development & deployment runtime which includes multiple cloud provider tools & devops deployment utilities.
+The utility container is the successor to the Konductor project.
+The container is a human friendly Red Hat UBI8 based Infrastructure-As-Code (IaC) development & deployment runtime which includes multiple cloud provider tools & DevOps deployment utilities.
 The utility container exists to deploy out the following containerized services in a disconnected environment by utilizing podman.

 ## Customizable
-The build container is meant to run with the latest OpenShift packages and latest ansible core versions.
+The build container is meant to run with the latest OpenShift packages and latest Ansible core versions.
 To modify OpenShift version packages you modify the ARG OCP_LIST in the Dockerfile to point to your specific mirror tar.gz files.

 ### Services
   - Ansible